 There are various provincial and territorial graduate programs that offer international students the opportunity to stay and work in Canada (which we’ll touch on later in this article); however, the most popular route for most foreign students is the Post Graduate Work Permit Program.

-Post Graduate Work Permit (PGWP) allows students who have recently graduated from a Designated Learning Institution (DLI) to stay and work in Canada for up to three years.
+Post Graduate Work Permit Program )PGWPP)DLI) to stay and work in Canada for up to three years.

 The length of your Canadian work visa or permit will depend on the length of your study program.
 For example, if your study program was eight months long (which is the minimum study program length for the PGWP), your work permit will be valid for eight months.
 If your study program is two years or longer, you could qualify for a three-year work visa for Canada.